 Currently, mobile applications have grown in popularity; in fact, studies reveal that 21% of millennials open an app more than 50 times every day.
-While there is no doubting that apps are popular, the sheer volume of these bespoke software applications might make it tough to observe results when developing your own apps.
+While there is no doubt that apps are popular, the sheer volume of these bespoke software applications might make it tough to observe results when developing your own apps.
 With over 2.5 million applications available for download in the Apple App Store and another 3 million in the Google Play Store, it stands to reason that your app must stand out if you want a large number of people to download it.
-It all boils down to Android and App development in the end.
+It all boils down to Android App development in the end.

 Android is a Linux-based open-source operating system.
 Android is a popular choice for the majority of smartphones and tablets.
 Android is owned by Google, Inc. Google launched the initial version of the Android Software Development Kit in 2007.
 (SDK).
 Later, in September 2008, the first commercial version, dubbed Android 1.0, was launched.

 The Android source code is available for free and open source.
-It is released under the Apache License 2.0.
+It is released under Apache License 2.0.
 The Linux kernel updates are distributed under the terms of the GNU General Public License version 2.

 Android provides a uniform approach to mobile application development.
 This implies that when an Android application is created by a developer, it may operate on various Android devices.

 In a nutshell, App development is the process of creating an application for use on smartphones, tablets, and other mobile devices.
 While app development may frequently include the creation of a web-based app or a desktop version of the app, the vast majority of app development initiatives are delivered to mobile and tablet devices.
 There are other aspects and concerns that go into app creation.